telerik/fiddler-everywhere-docs/user-guide/sessions-list.md

 You can select, inspect, modify, and share with collaborators previously saved sessions.
 The saved session entries can be saved locally or in the cloud.
 Sharing a session with a collaborator is automatically done when you upload the saved session entry to the cloud.

-You can apply several actions to a saved session entry:
+You can apply the following actions to a saved session entry:

 - Use single-click to select a saved session entry from the **Sessions** list.
 - Use right-click to load the [context menu](#sessions-context-menu) of a selected session entry.
 The context menu provides multiple options for managing, exporting, and modifying the saved session entry.